kubecost/docs/install-and-configure/install/provider-installations/openshift-operatorhub-kubecost-install.md

 ![Discovery](/images/ocp-operator-discovery.png)

-## Deploy Kubecost
+## Deploying Kubecost

-### **Step 1:** Install Kubecost operator
+### Step 1: Install Kubecost operator

-On the OperatorHub page, find Kubecost, then click install.
+On the OperatorHub page, find Kubecost, then select _Install_.
 You will be on the Operator Installation page, which shows all related information.
-Select your desired version and settings, then click `Install`
+Select your desired version and settings, then select *Install*.

 ![Installation step 1a](/images/ocp-operator-installation-step-1.png)